Francisco-222/CNA350/README.md

 ## to Log into Phpmyadmin (127.0.0.1:8080) sever = maxscale , using
 maxuser: pwd = maxpwd

+## Check MaxScale server

-o run maxctrl in the container to see the status of the cluster:
+To run maxctrl in the container to see the status of the cluster:
 ```
 $ docker-compose exec maxscale maxctrl list servers